AlexVazquez19/webscraping-project/README.md

 The primary libraries I use in this project are Selenium (specifically the WebDriver for Chrome), Beautiful Soup, and Requests.
 Below are descriptions of the websites I have scraped.

+*Instructions for how to run this code on your own computer are included at the end of this writeup.*

-Y Combinator Startup Directory
+## Y Combinator Startup Directory

----
+File: `YCombinator.py`

 From the [Y Combinator Startup Directory](https://www.ycombinator.com/companies/) I scraped the following data:
 * company names
 * one-line descriptions